 Global Habitat Destruction

-And it’s happening in so many ways large and small.
-The term global habitat destruction is simply a reference to the sum of all of the smaller parts,- the sum total of all of the individual impacts on a planetary scale!
+And it’s happening in so many ways, both large and small.
+The term global habitat destruction as it is used here is simply a reference to the sum of all of these smaller parts,- the sum total of all the different ways we are polluting our land, and water, and atmosphere, and how all of these individual impacts add up to one big impact, and damage our habitat on a global scale.

-This is not an attempt at fear-mongering.
+This website is not here as an attempt at fear-mongering.
 This is an attempt to point out something that is headed our way.
-And if we don’t pay attention it’s going to hit us.
+Something that is simply obvious and if we don’t pay attention,- it’s going to hit us.

 Like a speeding train.

-At the end of the day, if I could have my wish it would be that I like this site to be a reminder that these words are basically all labels, describing symptoms all pointing to one over-riding theme,- a consequence of ‘global habitat destruction.’
+At the end of the day, if I could have my wish it would be that I like this site to be a reminder that these words and categories are all basically labels, describing symptoms all pointing to one over-riding theme,- a consequence of ‘global habitat destruction.’

 The end result of this world-view is an infinite number of different symptoms and effects, including air pollution, water pollution, and plastic pollution, and in terms of global warming and climate change, an impact both on rainfall and weather patterns, including extreme weather events ranging from heat waves, to droughts, to forest fires, to hurricanes, the melting of ice caps and glaciers, and the rising of sea levels.